Ballard Locks – Large from Seattle’s Child on Vimeo.

 Ella Bailey Park (Magnolia)

 Somewhat of a hidden gem, Ella Bailey Park spent its early years as the former Magnolia Elementary School playground but has since been updated and is now a family-friendly fave.
-The park boasts large, picnic-perfect lawns, an awesome play area and unsurpassed views of the Seattle skyline.
+The park boasts large, picnic-perfect lawns, an awesome play area, and unsurpassed views of the Seattle skyline.
 The playground has structures for both big and little kids, and a smooth path that circles the park makes for prime scootering.
 There’s also a handful of picnic tables and BBQ pits.

 Picnic Pointers: There are no bathrooms here (just a port-a-potty), so plan ahead.
-Also, it’s one of the best places to watch the fireworks.

 2601 W Smith St